RepairLLaMA: Efficient Representations and Fine-Tuned Adapters for Program Repair: Introduction

 Fine-tuning LLMs for program repair is complex.
 Early work simply refines the network weights based on additional fine-tuning data.
 However, this kind of fine-tuning is rather primitive and suffers from two significant drawbacks.
 First, fine-tuning is also known to be able to adapt the input/output representations of the data under study \cite{chen2021plur}.
 In the context of program repair, there is an opportunity to fine-tune with code representations that maximize downstream task performance, that is, repair performance.
 In particular, previous work overlooks the realistic representation of fault localization in the input.
 Second, previous work considered the most basic fine-tuning technique, which is full-parameter fine-tuning.
 As LLMs increase in size \cite{lu2023llama}, full-parameter fine-tuning poses important overfitting problems when fine-tuning data is limited, which is typically the case in program repair.
 In this paper, we address the problem of devising efficient fine-tuning techniques \cite{hu2021lora} for program repair, with a focus on code representations and adapters.

-We propose RepairLLaMA, a new program repair approach that combines realistic repair-specific code representations with parameter-efficient fine-tuning.
-First, RepairLLaMA's code representations incorporate fault localization signals and are designed to support multi-location bugs.
-Second, RepairLLaMA utilizes Low-Rank Adaption (LoRA), a state-of-the-art parameter-efficient fine-tuning technique, to train a much smaller \emph{repair adapter} (when compared to the full LLM) that adapts the LLM for program repair while helping prevent overfitting.
+We propose RepairLLaMA, a new program repair approach that \new{leverages parameter-efficient fine-tuning to adapt LLMs to handle repair-specific code representations.} First, RepairLLaMA's code representations incorporate fault localization signals and are designed to support multi-location bugs.
+Second, RepairLLaMA utilizes Low-Rank Adaption (LoRA), a state-of-the-art parameter-efficient fine-tuning technique, to train a much smaller \emph{repair adapter} (when compared to the full LLM) that adapts the LLM for program repair while helping prevent overfitting \cite{fu2023effectiveness}.
 As we will demonstrate in this paper, the concept of \emph{repair adapter} is novel and potent.

-Our experimental results validate RepairLLaMA's core designs.
-First, RepairLLaMA achieves state-of-the-art performance in two benchmarks, correctly fixing 144 Defects4J v2 \cite{defects4j} bugs and 109 bugs on recently proposed HumanEval-Java \cite{jiang2023impact}, which boosts internal and external validity.
+\new{Our experimental results validate RepairLLaMA's core design.
+First, RepairLLaMA achieves state-of-the-art fine-tuning performance in three benchmarks, correctly fixing 144 Defects4J v2 \cite{defects4j} bugs, and 109 and 20 bugs, respectively, on recently proposed benchmarks HumanEval-Java \cite{jiang2023impact} and GitBug-Java \cite{silva2024gitbug}}, which boosts internal and external validity.
 The experiments show that the devised code representations with repair signals allow the LLM to synthesize patches more effectively than the naive code-only representations.
 Also, RepairLLaMA clearly outperforms non-fine-tuned baselines, incl.
 GPT-4.
 Moreover, our results also show the effectiveness of parameter-efficient fine-tuning: RepairLLaMA's repair adapters, with only 4M parameters, are 1600x smaller than the initial pre-trained LLM, CodeLLama-7B \cite{roziere2023code}.
 To sum up, the efficient representations and repair adapters of RepairLLaMA outperform recent results on fine-tuning for program repair \cite{jiang2023impact, huang2023empirical, wang2023rap} as well as world-class models such as GPT-3.5 and GPT-4.